treshugart/shadow-css/README.md

 # shadow-css

-Polyfill your Shadow DOM styles in 500 bytes!
+Maybefill your Shadow DOM styles in 500 bytes!

 - `:host` and `:host-context` support.
 - Class name scoping.